Psychological Abuse of the Elderly

 You may be placed in another setting, such as an adult day care.
 Special services may be offered to ensure your safety and health.

 - Counseling: Psychological abuse may cause you to feel scared, depressed, or anxious.
-Your caregiver may suggest that you see a counselor to talk about how you are feeling.
+Your healthcare provider may suggest that you see a counselor to talk about how you are feeling.

-- Medicines: Caregivers may give medicines to calm, relax, or help you sleep.
+- Medicines: Healthcare providers may give medicines to calm, relax, or help you sleep.
 Other medicines may also be given if you have any medical conditions.

 What are the risks of psychological abuse of the elderly?